tmo1/sms-ie/README.md

 # SMS Import / Export

 SMS Import / Export is a simple Android app that imports and exports SMS and MMS messages and call logs from and to JSON files.
 Root is not required.
-The app's primary language is English, but it is also available in German, French, Norwegian Bokmål, and Simplified Chinese.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"